MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

 * An Azure Active Directory (Azure AD) service principal authorized to view data in Azure Data Explorer, including the client ID and client secret.
 Alternatively, you can use a [system-assigned managed identity](/azure/aks/use-managed-identity).

 If you choose to use an Azure Active Directory (Azure AD) service principal, you will need to [create an Azure AD service principal](/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application).
 For the installation, you will need the ClientID and a Secret.
 We recommend a service principal with viewer permission and discourage you from using higher-level permissions.
-[Set the cluster's view permissions for the Azure AD service principal](manage-database-permissions.md#manage-permissions-in-the-azure-portal).
+To assign permissions, see [Manage database permissions in the Azure portal](manage-database-permissions.md) or use management commands to [Manage database security roles](kusto/management/manage-database-security-roles.md).

 If you choose to use a sytem assigned identity, you will need to get the agent pool managed identity **ClientID** (located in the generated "[_MC_xxxx_]" [resource group](/azure/aks/faq#why-are-two-resource-groups-created-with-aks))